Here are some resources that have helped my mentees and me, and that I hope you'll find helpful.

 Here are some summer workshops that graduate students may be interested in:

-These are some of the resources that have informed and/or supported my approach to issues of diversity, inclusion, and belonging.
+These are some of the resources that have informed and/or supported our team's approach to building community.

-The Gender Citation Balance Index (by Drs.
+The Citation Balance Index (by Drs.
 Jacqueline Fulvio and Brad Postle)

 The PINE Lab (PI: Dr. Laurel Gabard-Dunham) maintains resources on professional development for folks of all academic levels.